 Online and in Person

 I teach all courses online and in person.
 If you live within 250 miles of Santa Fe, New Mexico, and can get a small group of six or more people together, you can book me to run any of these courses in person.
+I am happy to travel further if you pay my travel expenses.
+Otherwise, you can book me to run almost any course online.

 Introduction to the Victim, Persecutor, Rescuer Dynamics